Department of Psychology

 Contact department for more information about this course.

-Pre / Co requisites: PSY 890 requires prerequisite of PSY 734 and permission of program director.
+PSY 890 Prerequisite: Successful completion of PSY 734, with a minimum grade of C-, and permission of program director.